Building High-Performance PHP Applications with Swoole in ServBay

 $server = new Server("0.0.0.0", 9502); // Listen on port 9502

-// Register 'start' event, triggered when the server starts
+// Register 'start' event callback, triggered on server start

 $server->on("start", function (Server $server) {